jhu-arch/arch-tutorial/OpenOnDemand.rst

 |ood1|

-Authenticate you will then be at the main page.
+Once authenticated you will then be at the main page.

 |ood2|